Cambodia is a popular tourist destination and Phnom Penh one of the country’s most popular cities for expats.

 Like this article about expat life in Phnom Penh?
 Pin it!

-This post about expat life in Cambodia contains an affiliate link.
-When you make a purchase using this link it helps support Spend Life Traveling.
+This post about expat life in Cambodia contains affiliate links.
+When you make a purchase using these links it helps support Spend Life Traveling.
 This way we can continue publishing travel content for you.
 Thanks!